tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The Validation assertion type is a report level concept that describes a run of a test for validity.
-The Validation concept in FFDQ consists of a run result of COMPLIANT or NON_COMPLIANT and a criterion that describes the conditions for validity that result in a status of COMPLIANT.'
+'The ValidationAssertion is a report level concept that describes the results of the execution of of a test that performs a ValidationMethod according following some Specification  to assess the validity of some data with respect to the Criteria of some Validation.

+The ValidationAssertion concept in bdqffdq is expected to carry a a ResponseResult of COMPLIANT or NON_COMPLIANT.

+DQV(dr) = {dqv | dqv = < va, s, m, r >, va ∈ VA, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}'

 ********************